Educational Tax Credit

 - If your demographic information is incorrect, please complete an address change request form at Enrollment Services Center.

 - If your SSN/TIN information is incorrect, you must complete and sign a W-9S form.
-Include a copy of your SSN/TIN card or paperwork.
+Include a copy of your SSN/TIN card.
 The forms are at Enrollment Services Center.
 DO NOT email this information as it contains personal identifying information.
-Please return the W-9S form by March 25, 2017.
+Please return the W-9S form no later than April 1, 2018.

 Updates may take 5 to 10 business days to process.
 Please request changes well in advance of any appointments or deadlines.